ITU-BDSA23-GROUP27/Chirp/docs/report.md

 An unauthorized user does not have the Seed DB menu on the page, but you can still try to access the authorized page (Seed DB) via the endpoint or using the shortcut.

-Both unauthorized and authorized can actually go into the Seed DB page, however the content displayed in that page is different depending on the authorization.
+Both unauthorized and authorized can actually go into the Seed DB page, however, the content displayed in that page is different depending on the authorization.

 <!-- image of unauthorized Seed DB page -->
 ![Unauthorized Seed DB page](images/Unauthorized_SeedDB.png)